 This component is a descendent of TDataset and generates the dataset from the results of an SQL query (Select statement or a Stored Procedure that returns a results set).
 The SQL query used is given by its SQL property.
 This can be parameterised with the values of the parameters set before the query is executed.
 When the "active" property is set to true then the query is executed and the results set returned.
 When "active" is set to false, the results set is discarded.
+The dataset is read only unless its "UpdateObject" property references a TIBUpdateSQL or a TIBUpdate object.

-Its properties must identify the database and the transaction used for executing the query.
+The TIBQuery's properties must identify the database and the transaction used for executing the guery.
 See 6.5.